-East and West Technology Buildings
+Founders Hall (formerly East and West Technology Buildings)

-Currently under construction, a major renovation and addition project to the East and West Technology Buildings is underway and approximately 60 percent complete.
-The twin buildings are being combined into one to house numerous services geared toward student success, state-of-the-art classrooms and computer labs, an abundance of adaptable student collaboration spaces, and several college departments.
+A major renovation and addition project to the East and West Technology Buildings, renamed Founders Hall, is in its final stages of completion.
+The twin buildings were combined into one to building that now houses numerous services geared toward student success, state-of-the-art classrooms and computer labs, an abundance of adaptable student collaboration spaces, and several college departments.
 This \$9 million project is funded in part by State of Michigan Capital Outlay funding (\$3.75 million).
-The building will come fully online for classes and services beginning with the fall 2020 semester.
+The building opened for classes and services beginning with the fall 2020 semester.